Zod Showcase

 result.data;

-When a TypeScript interface and its runtime validation live in separate places, they will fall out of sync.
-Add a field to the interface, forget to update the validator, and the compiler won't say a word.
-Invalid data passes through quietly.
+When a TypeScript interface and its runtime validation live in separate places, they will eventually fall out of sync.
+If you add a field to the interface, forget to update the validator, and the compiler can't help you.
+Invalid data gets passed through quietly.

 interface User {